Mintbase/Grants-Program/applications/bubblemint-application.md

 **Hummingbot Connectors**

 Hummingbot is an open source algorithmic trading bot for CEXs and DEXs.
 We built connectors for clients that link Hummingbot's internal trading algorithms with live information from different exchanges.
 They interact with an exchange's REST API and through real-time interactions via Websockets; such as by gathering order book data and sending and canceling trades.
 We built connectors for speed in Python, Cython and AsyncIO.
-The projects we’ve done so far:
+The projects we’ve done:

 - **IDEX**  — connector for a hybrid liquidity platform with an off-chain order book + on-chain AMM
 - **System9**  —  a crypto market maker who needed an OSL Exchange connector.